 Lee County – Lee County, with 100+ schools in SW Florida (Fort Myers), currently allows only outdoor rentals limited to 50% of capacity.
 Indoor rentals are currently suspended through November 6th.
 The district requires the renter provide hand-sanitizer and a “social distancing plan” that meets or exceeds CDC guidelines.
 If restrooms are needed, there’s an additional COVID-19 restroom cleanup fee.

-Orange County Public Schools – OCPS, Florida’s 3rd largest district with over 200 schools, has all facilities open for community use but with a 50-person capacity limit and a restriction on contact sports—no contact sports allowed.
+Orange County Public Schools – OCPS, Florida’s 3rd largest district with over 200 schools, has all facilities open for community use limited to 25% capacity for indoor facilities and 50% capacity for outdoor facilities.
+However, a restriction on contact sports is in place limiting all sporting activities to only “dance, swim, tennis and golf.”
 There is a mandatory supplemental cleaning fee per facility ranging from $11.50 for an elementary school classroom to $46.00 for large facilities like PACs, football fields, gyms or cafeterias.
 OCPS also worked with Facilitron to amend their terms and conditions with COVID-19 liability language and to include a 10-item renter guideline document which requires renters to agree to and supply answers regarding their plan to meet the requirements.

 Osceola County – Much like the world-famous theme parks located in the county, Osceola is open for both indoor and outdoor rentals limited to 50 people.
 The district requires renters comply with 6 guidelines that include temperature screenings (conducted by renter), face coverings and social distancing.

-Polk County – With well over 100 schools and located just east of Tampa, Polk County is open for outdoor rentals having pushed back opening for indoor rentals until November 1.
+Polk County – With well over 100 schools and located just east of Tampa, Polk County is open for outdoor rentals with indoor rentals suspended until January 2021 (A decision on reopening indoor rentals is due before Christmas break).
+When possible, indoor usage is being redirected to outdoor facilities like covered pavilions, parking lots and fields.
 The district is charging a supply fee of $25 per event plus another charge for a minimum of 3 hours of post-event cleaning at $25/hour.
 Along with typical social distancing requirements, the district is requiring that renters perform temperature checks and document all individuals attending the function with name, address, email and phone information.
+The district has completed a cost analysis and are working to pass new rates for 2021.

-Seminole County – Seminole County, with approximately 75 schools located just northeast of Orlando, has recently expanded indoor usage to 30% of posted capacity or approximately 25 square feet per person.
+Seminole County – As of December 7, 2020 Seminole County, with approximately 75 schools located just northeast of Orlando, expanded outdoor use to 100 participants with up to 200 spectators, and kept indoor usage to 30% of posted capacity or approximately 25 square feet per person.
 In addition, the district will charge additional fees for cleaning supplies and custodian time based on a schedule for each facility type as well as charging for 2 hours of additional HVAC time.
 Prior to this new expansion, Seminole allowed only outdoor rentals limited to 50 participants and indoor rentals limited to just 10 people.

 Become a Facilitron Partner